MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VHD.md

 ### -PhysicalSectorSizeBytes

 Specifies the physical sector size, in bytes.
 Valid values are 512 and 4096.
-This parameter is supported only on a VHDX-format disk that'sn't attached when the operation is initiated.
+This parameter is supported only on a VHDX-format disk that isn't attached when the operation is initiated.

 ```yaml
 Type: UInt32